GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 #### Specific Examples
 ##### What Invenco Sends if the openAt or closeAt Time for any Day in the Site Configuration Update Notification is not Formatted Correctly
-If the openAt or closeAt time is not formatted at HH:MM follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the openAt or closeAt time is not formatted at HHMM follow [Default Configuration Error Handling](#default-configuration-error-handling).

 Return above structure with this specific value for additionalInformation.